 Friday, November 3, 2023

-Fairness in Child Support (F.I.C.S.)'s next meeting
+The Next Meeting of Fairness in Child Support (F.I.C.S.).

-Fairness in Child Support (F.I.C.S.)'s meetings are held on the first Thursday of each month (except for January).
-The meetings commence at 7.30 PM and are held at the Coniston Community Hall, Coniston (which is located between the Coniston Railway Station and the Phoenix Theatre).
-Coniston is a suburb of Wollongong.
+The F.I.C.S. meetings commence at 7.30 PM and finish by approximately 9.00 PM.
+They are held at the Coniston Community Hall, 24 Bridge Street, Coniston.
+The Community Hall is located between the Coniston Railway Station and the Phoenix Theatre on Bridge Street.

 Please contact John Flanagan on 0415 899 574 for further details.